 - The student is completing their service under the Conscription Act (1438/2007), Non-Military Service Act (1446/2007), or Act on Women’s Voluntary Military Service (194/1995)

 - The student is on maternity, paternity or parental leave

 - The student cannot begin studies due to being incapacitated by a personal illness or injury

-The right to enroll as non-attending must be applied for in writing from the university at the same time as the study place is accepted.
+The right to enroll as non-attending must be applied for in writing from the university by a deadline that is confirmed on a yearly basis.

 Should the legal grounds for the absence apply only to the second academic term (e.g. military service or maternity leave beginning in January), the student may enroll as non-attending for the entire academic year if they so wish.
 It is also possible to change the status from attendance to non-attendance for the spring term during the registration period of the spring term.

-If the student enrolls as a non-attending student during their first academic year without providing a sufficient report on the grounds for absence by the deadline defined by the university, the student will lose their right to study.
+If the student neglects to enroll or enrolls as a non-attending student during their first academic year without providing a sufficient report on the grounds for absence by the deadline defined by the university, the student will lose their right to study (be removed from the student register).
 If the student wishes to start their studies at a later point, they must reapply to the university for admission.
 Readmission does not require participation in the student admissions procedure.

 Please note: During their first academic year, a student may register as a non-attending student if they are unable to begin their studies due to a COVID-19-related decision issued by the authorities or due to some other compelling reasons related to the epidemic.
 Subsection 4 added to the Universities Act is temporarily valid from 1 July 2020 to 31 July 2022).